Nina Zilli

 Maria Chiara Fraschetta (born 2 February 1980), better known by her stage name Nina Zilli (/it/), is an Italian singer-songwriter.
 After releasing her debut single "50mila", she achieved commercial success with the album Sempre lontano, released after participating in the newcomers' section of the Sanremo Music Festival 2010.

 During the Sanremo Music Festival 2012, Zilli was chosen to represent Italy in the Eurovision Song Contest 2012 in Baku, Azerbaijan, where she placed 9th with the song "L'amore è femmina (Out of Love)", included in her second studio album.
 Zilli returned to the Sanremo Music Festival in 2015, and competed with the song "Sola" from her upcoming album, Frasi&Fumo.
-She was also a judge of Italia's Got Talent from 2015 to 2017.
+She also served as a judge in the Italian talent television series Italia's Got Talent from 2015 to 2017.

 Biography

 Childhood and early beginnings

 Maria Chiara Fraschetta was born on 2 February 1980 in Piacenza to a father from Emilia-Romagna and a mother from Apulia, and grew up in Gossolengo, 9 km southwest of Piacenza.

 After moving to Ireland, she started performing live and, at the age of thirteen, she started studying opera singing at the conservatory.

 In 1997 she founded her first band, The Jerks.
 After completing high school at the Liceo Scientifico Respighi in Piacenza, she spent two years in the United States, living in Chicago and New York.